 Disruptive Mood Dysregulation Disorder (Children and Adolescents)

-Children and adolescents as well as adults can get depressed, displaying persistent sadness and loss of interest in once-pleasurable activities, including a sense of discouragement and feelings of hopelessness.
+Like adults, children and adolescents can get depressed, displaying persistent sadness and loss of interest in once pleasurable activities, including a sense of discouragement and feelings of hopelessness.
 More often, however, children display a mood of irritability rather than one of sadness.
 Chronic, unrelenting moods of irritability and anger punctuated with severe and recurrent temper tantrums are the distinctive features of disruptive mood dysregulation disorder.
-Experts estimate that the condition affects 2 to 5 percent of children and is more common among males than among females.
+Experts estimate that the condition affects 2 to 5 percent of children and is more common among males than females.
 As with other depressive conditions, disruptive mood dysregulation disorder can have far-reaching effects on the functioning and adjustment of young people.
 It is associated with high levels of social impairment and school suspensions.
 Psychotherapy is often a highly effective form of treatment, and depending on the severity of the symptoms, medication may also be prescribed.

-Disruptive mood dysregulation disorder has its onset in children under the age of 10, and consists of chronic, severe, persistent irritability.
-The extreme irritability manifests both in a pervasive irritable or angry mood and in frequent, developmentally inappropriate temper outbursts displayed verbally in rages and/or behaviorally in physical aggression toward people or property.
+The onset of disruptive mood dysregulation disorder in children is under the age of 10, and consists of chronic, severe, persistent irritability.
+The extreme irritability manifests both in a pervasive irritable or angry mood and in frequent, developmentally inappropriate temper outbursts displayed verbally in rages and or behaviorally in physical aggression toward people or property.
 The disorder impairs functioning in at least two of the three settings in which children typically spend their time—with parents, teachers, or peers—and it does so severely in at least one of those settings.
 A relatively newly defined condition, the diagnosis of disruptive mood dysregulation disorder is intended to accurately distinguish some children who were previously diagnosed with pediatric bipolar disorder, in which irritability tends to be episodic.
 Disruptive mood dysregulation disorder is more common than bipolar disorder before adolescence, and symptoms tend to decrease as an adolescent moves into adulthood.
 Longitudinal studies show that severe mood dysregulation in childhood correlates with later depression.

-As catalogued by the DSM-5, the signs and symptoms of disruptive mood dysregulation disorder include:
+As cataloged by the DSM-5, the signs and symptoms of disruptive mood dysregulation disorder include:

 - The temper outbursts are inconsistent with the child's developmental level